datatypevoid/ng2-mean-webpack/README.md

 }
 ```
 ## Running the app
 After you have installed all dependencies and created your `config.json` file, you can now run the app.
-Run `npm start` to package all of your front-end files and start up the server using `node`, complete with hot reloading to the browser.
-The port will be displayed to you as `http://0.0.0.0:8080` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:8080/`).
+First, you must start up the back-end server in a separate terminal using the `gulp serve` command.
+This will fire up our Express app using `nodemon`, which will watch for file changes and restart our backend when necessary.
+Next use the `npm start` command in the original terminal to build our front-end with and start our Webpack dev server, complete with hot module reloading to the browser.
+You can now fire up your favorite web browser and visit the running application at `localhost:8080`!

 ### server
 ```bash